• FB

 Find the recipe card at the end of the post.
 Make sure to read the content as it contains chef tips, substitution options, and answers to FAQs to help you succeed the first time around!

-Some of the best and tenderest chicken you’ll eat that’s made in minutes thanks to the Instant Pot.
-Plus that BBQ sauce – 10 out of 10!
+The Instant Pot makes some of the best and tenderest chicken you’ll eat in minutes.
+Plus, that BBQ sauce—10 out of 10!

 Pressure Cooker Honey BBQ Thighs4

-You see if you’re like me you grew up where the pressure cooker that our Moms and Grandmothers used was deadly.
+If you’re like me you grew up where the pressure cooker that our Moms and Grandmothers used was deadly.
 They’d hiss, they spit, heck they’d even blow their lids off if you let the pressure build up too much or not have enough liquid in it.
 That was the only kitchen appliance that I was forbidden to touch.
-Heck, I wasn’t even allowed in the kitchen when my Mom would use it.
+I wasn’t even allowed in the kitchen when my Mom used it.

 Pressure Cooker Honey BBQ Thighs